Open-Email/MailHTTPS-Protocol/README.md

 ### SOTN Scheme

-The SOTN authenticating scheme expects following values to be transferred in the '**Authorization**' HTTP request header:
+The SOTN authenticating scheme expects following values to be transferred in the **`Authorization`** HTTP request header:

-- "**host**" for which the nonce is intended.
+- **`host`** for which the nonce is intended.
 The host being authenticated MUST reject request for hosts not matching own hostname, as well requests repeating nonce values.

-- "**value**": a random nonce, generated locally in the mail client.
+- **`value`**: a random nonce, generated locally in the mail client.
 The nonce is a random string of no less than 32 ASCII characters.
 The nonce may not repeat for at least 24 hours with the same service.

-- "**algorithm**": the signing algorithm, consistent with the Mail/HTTPS signing algorithms.
+- **`algorithm`**: the signing algorithm, consistent with the Mail/HTTPS signing algorithms.

-- "**signature**": signature using user's private signing key of the concatenated values of host and nonce in that order, without any separators.
+- **`signature`**: signature using user's private signing key of the concatenated values of host and nonce in that order, without any separators.
 Signature is in *detached* mode.

-- "**key**": the public signing key of the user, needed for verifying the signature.
+- **`key`**: the public signing key of the user, needed for verifying the signature.
 The public key MUST be simple BASE64 encoded with padding.

 The advantage of the SOTN scheme is in the lack of passwords, and the use of signed nonces over HTTPS which provides robust protection against both man-in-the-middle and replay attacks.

 Authentication undertakes the following steps:

 1. The service being authenticated checks that the provided nonce hasn't been used previously within the past 24 hours.
-2. If the service being authenticated is own mail agent, the public key is compared with the same of the user identified.
+2. If the service being authenticated is own mail agent, the public key is compared with the same of the user identified, falling back to the `Last-Signing-Key`.
 3. Finally, the signature of the nonce using the provided public key.

 ```mermaid
 graph TD;